influxdata/telegraf/plugins/inputs/systemd_units/README.md

 fulfills the same purpose on windows.

-In addition to services, this plugin can gather other unit types as well, see ```systemctl list-units --all --type help``` for possible options.
+In addition to services, this plugin can gather other unit types as well, see `systemctl list-units --all --type help` for possible options.

 ### Configuration
 ```
 [[inputs.systemd_units]]
-  ## The default timeout of 1s for systemctl execution can be overridden here:
+  ## The default timeout of 1s for systemctl execution can be overridden
+  ## here:
   # timeout = "1s"
+  ## Filter for a specific unit types, default is "service":
   # unittype = "service"
 ```